Vivian is a first year Ph.D. student in the Developmental Psychology Program at Laurier.

-Hannah is in her last semester of studies at Wilfrid Laurier University pursuing her Bachelor's degree in Kinesiology.
-Along with a minor in Psychology, Hannah is a recipient of the NSERC URSA Award in both, 2015 and 2017 under the supervision of Dr. Roberts.
+Hannah completed her Bachelor's degree in Kinesiology with a minor in Psychology at Wilfrid Laurier University.
+Hannah is a recipient of the NSERC URSA Award in both, 2015 and 2017 under the supervision of Dr. Roberts.
 She developed a passion for psychology research throughout her academic career and is truly excited to be a member of the Child Memory Lab throughout the 2017/2018 academic year.
 She has worked with children for the majority of her life and is thrilled to continue to further garner her abilities through this lab opportunity.
-In the future, Hannah aspires to continue her education in the field of legal studies or chiropractic medicine.
+In the future, Hannah aspires to continue her education in the field of legal studies.